onelivesleft/jai-string/README.md

 #### Splitting

 All split procedures return an iterator (a for-expansion).
-If you want the subtrings to be in an array you can feed this iterator into `to_array` or `into_array`.
+If you want the substrings to be in an array you can feed this iterator into `to_array` or `into_array`.

 * `split (text: string, separator: %Tool, skip_empty := false, max_results := 0, keep_separator := .NO, character_compare := default_compare)`<br>